Pawan Pandey

-Pawan Kumar Pandey is an Indian politician & former Member of Uttar Pradesh Legislative Assembly from the Akbarpur constituency on Shiv Sena Ticket in Ambedkar Nagar district.
+Pawan Kumar Pandey is an Indian politician from Shiv Sena and a former Member of Uttar Pradesh Legislative Assembly from the Akbarpur constituency in Ambedkar Nagar district.

 Political career

-He was among those accused in the Babri Masjid demolition case arising from the destruction of a mosque in December 1992.
+He was one among those accused in the Babri Masjid demolition case - arising from the destruction of a mosque in December 1992.
 He is alleged to have been involved in the planning of the demolition of the Babri Masjid under the leadership of Uma Bharti, Lal Krishna Advani, Ashok Singhal and other members of the Vishva Hindu Parishad.
-He was elected as an MLA from the Akbarpur (Assembly constituency) during the 1991 Uttar Pradesh Legislative Assembly election on the ticket of Shiv Sena.
-He also contested Lok Sabha elections from Sultanpur Parliamentary Constituency in 1999 as an Independent candidate but lost by a margin of 44,033 votes after gaining 1,29,525 votes & in 2014 he fought on Bahujan Samaj Party ticket but lost by a margin of 1,78,902 after gaining 2,31,446 votes.
-After 1991 he fought 4 assembly elections and 2 parliament elections but didn't win.
+He was elected as an MLA fromAkbarpur (Assembly constituency) during the 1991 Uttar Pradesh Legislative Assembly election on a Shiv Sena ticket.
+He also contested Lok Sabha elections from Sultanpur Parliamentary Constituency in 1999 as an independent candidate but lost by a margin of 44,033 votes after gaining 1,29,525 votes.
+In 2014 he fought on Bahujan Samaj Party ticket but lost by a margin of 1,78,902 after gaining 2,31,446 votes.
+Since 1991 he fought 4 assembly elections and 2 parliamentary elections but didn't win.

 Personal life

-His elder brother Rakesh Pandey (politician, born 1952) was Samajwadi Party MLA from Jalalpur and his younger brother Krishna Kumar Pandey alias Kakku Pandey contested a seat at Isauli in Sultanpur district in 2007 and 2012 legislative assembly elections respectively as a Bahujan Samaj Party candidate.
+His elder brother Rakesh Pandey (politician, born 1952) was a Samajwadi Party MLA from Jalalpur and his younger brother Krishna Kumar Pandey alias Kakku Pandey contested a seat at Isauli in Sultanpur district in 2007 and 2012 legislative assembly elections respectively as a Bahujan Samaj Party candidate.
 His nephew Ritesh Pandey was MP from Ambedkarnagar district and a member of the Bahujan Samaj Party from 2019-2024.
 His son Prateek Pandey contested a seat at Katehri in 2022 Vidhan Sabha elections of Uttar Pradesh as a Bahujan Samaj Party candidate.